 Kevin M Stewart

-Prior to joining ORNL, Kevin worked several years in the energy utility industry investigating effects of hydropower system operation on the hydrodynamics and thermal behavior of waste heat from nuclear and fossil facilities within rivers and reservoirs.
-He received a Master of Science in Civil and Environmental Engineering from the Environmental Fluid Mechanics and Water Resources Department at Georgia Institute of Technology (Georgia Tech) in Atlanta, GA in 2002.
+Prior to joining ORNL, Kevin worked several years in the energy utility industry investigating effects of hydropower system operation on the hydrodynamics and thermal behavior of waste heat from nuclear and fossil facilities within rivers and reservoirs, assessing withdrawal and mixing zones at hydropower facilities, and forecasting hydrothermal conditions in rivers using CFD, in-house models and multi-scale field testing.